jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 ![user_main_page](./photos/user_main_page.png)

-Here you can see your total training time in hours and in days.

 On the top left corner you'll see which user you're logged in as.

+Here you can see your total training time in hours and days.

 You can also see your latest entry if you have one.
 If you don't, you'll see an entry with "no data" as the fields.